EmberSherpa/.com/contents/wip/crud-example-app-without-ember-data/index.md

 [info]Routes is a good place to start planning your application.
 If you're not sure where to start, start with routes.[/info]

-We want the our app to allow users to upload photos and add title and description to each photo.
-So we start with urls where the user will be perform these actions.
+We want our app to allow users to upload photos and add a title and description to each photo.
+So we start with urls where the user will perform these actions.

 ```javascript
 App.Router.map(function(){